 Ionic residues can cause corrosion if left on the board.
-The nature of the soldering flux used, soldering process and cleaning parameters, and problems with the cleaning solvents used, can all lead to the formation of ionic residues.
+The nature of the soldering flux, soldering process and cleaning parameters, or incompatibility with cleaning solvents can all lead to the formation of ionic residues.
 R, RA and aqueous fluxes will all leave ionic residues if not cleaned properly.
 No-clean fluxes are engineered to consume the ionic material when exposed to soldering temperature and activated.
-Any no-clean flux that isn’t fully activated can leave behind ionic residue like any other flux.
+But any no-clean flux that isn’t fully activated can leave behind ionic residue much like any other flux.

 Organic residues aren’t as serious, but spoil the appearance of the board and can lead to conformal coating adhesion problems.
 Organic residues can occur due to improper soldering or cleaning techniques or because of a mismatch between the flux and the specific flux remover.

 It’s easy to determine the type of contamination you have on the board.
-Test each patch of residue with drops of water or isopropyl alcohol (IPA).
-If the water dissolve the residue, it’s ionic.
-If residue is dissolved by alcohol, it’s organic.
+Test each patch of residue with a drop of water.
+If the water dissolves the residue, it’s ionic.
+If not, test with a drop of isopropyl alcohol (IPA).
+If that dissolves the residue, it’s organic.
 This quickly tells you what it will take to clean the board (either a water-based cleaner or a solvent-based cleaner), and can give you some indication of what is causing the problem.
-In both cases, it’s more likely to be improper techniques or incomplete cleaning that causes the contamination problem.
+In both cases, it’s more likely to be improper technique or incomplete cleaning that caused the contamination problem.

 What Causes White Residue?

 Ionic contamination often results from the type of soldering flux used.
-Rosin and rosin-based no-clean fluxes, and many water-soluble fluxes contain varying amounts of halide acid activators.
+Rosin and rosin-based no-clean fluxes as well as many water-soluble fluxes contain varying amounts of halide acid activators.
 These activators give the fluxes greater heat stability, and help promote the formation of good solder joints by dissolving the oxide films contaminating copper, lead and tin surfaces.

 The chemical reaction of chloride and bromide ions in these activators, with the lead in tin-lead solder, can cause the formation of white lead chloride and lead carbonate residue around the solder joints.
 If not completely removed during cleaning, these ions can establish a continuing corrosion cycle, producing more lead chloride and lead carbonate (white residue) and hydrochloric acid, which will attack the copper in the board laminate.

-In hand soldering operations, there is a general tendency to use excessive amounts flux or flux with high solids content.
+In hand-soldering operations, there is a general tendency to use excessive amounts of flux or flux with high solids content.
 This can lead to a heavy build-up of contamination, which is not easily removed with a single-pass through the cleaning process.

 Using too much flux can also lead to flux solution being trapped underneath components.
-Cleaning must be performed in a manner that flushes this contamination from underneath the components; otherwise partial removal will result in rosin contaminant draining across the board after initial cleaning has been completed.
+Cleaning must be performed in a manner that flushes this contamination from beneath the components, otherwise partial removal will result in rosin contaminant draining across the board after initial cleaning has been completed.
 Increasing the residence time of the flux remover on the PCB can prevent this from happening.